 And before you know it, I’m adding citations and working on figures like there’s no tomorrow.

 I’m basically using the PhD thesis to feed my inner procrastination monkey.
-It’s a way to avoid working on those other two tasks.
+Yes, it’s just a way of avoiding those other two tasks on my list.
 But it’s also getting me closer to my goals, one day at a time.
-And whenever the procrastination monkey is on to the trick, I work on one of the other tasks for a day or two.
+And whenever the procrastination monkey is on to the trick, I switch to one of the other tasks for a day or two.